rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 The script below can be fine-tuned and scaled to do much more than it does.
 It is left to you and your imagination to make it do whatever you want.

-If you just want a quick and dirty way to get the job done the script will suffice but for everything else there is MasterCard – excuse me, I meant, for everything else there is Tripwire.
+If you just want a quick and dirty way to get the job done the script will suffice but for everything else there is Tripwire.

 ## Exercise 1